Douglas Emmett (DEI)

 AI Analysis | Feedback

-Jordan L. Kaplan, Chairman, Chief Executive Officer & President
+Jordan L. Kaplan Chairman & Chief Executive Officer

-Mr. Kaplan was named Chairman of the Board in 2025 and has served as Douglas Emmett's Chief Executive Officer and President and a member of its Board since its inception.
-He joined Douglas Emmett's predecessor operating companies in 1986, co-founded its immediate predecessor in 1991, and served as the Chief Financial Officer for its predecessor operating companies from 1991 to 2006.
+Mr. Kaplan was named Chairman of Douglas Emmett's Board in 2025 and has served as its Chief Executive Officer and a member of its Board since the company's inception.
+He joined Douglas Emmett's predecessor operating companies in 1986 and co-founded its immediate predecessor in 1991.
+From 1991 to 2006, Mr. Kaplan served as the Chief Financial Officer for the predecessor operating companies.
+He also holds presidential and CEO roles in several Douglas Emmett subsidiaries.
+Mr. Kaplan earned his bachelor's degree from the University of California, Santa Barbara, in 1983 and an M.B.A. from the University of California, Los Angeles, in 1986.

 AI Analysis | Feedback